This week we’re going to answer this question:

 There are many reasons we decide to stay in an unhealthy relationship – we love them, we see their potential, we find self-worth in helping others, fear of what others will think, fear of breaking up a family, and so much more.

 Today we’re going to be covering a reason I’ve never discussed before.

 Here’s a question I received from a wonderful and strong woman in our Secret Facebook Group that we will use as a great example (I think a lot of you will be able to relate):

 Q: I have been in a relationship with an alcoholic for over two years.
-At first I thought he just drank a lot, then his obsession with drinking made me realize he is an alcoholic, a highly functioning one.
+At first, I thought he just drank a lot, but then his obsession with drinking made me realize he is an alcoholic – a highly functioning one.

 So now we are not together, except to go out to dinner once in awhile, which I am about to put an end to.